hashintel/hash/packages/engine/README.md

 ## Building and Testing

 ### Dependencies
+> **WIP** - This section is a work-in-progress.
+It is planned to specify what dependencies are purely needed for _using_ the engine vs. those needed for development on this repository.

 Building this project requires the following:
 * The Rust Compiler
   * We recommend installing and using rustup, following the [instructions on the Rust-Lang website](https://www.rust-lang.org/tools/install)